alexanderaleskin/telegram_django_bot/README.rst

 `` form_name ``  stands for the name of the form and is used in some messages sent to Telegram users.

-TelegaViewSet has quite a lot in common with Viewset analogs tailored for WEB development (for example, `django-rest-framework viewsets <https://www.django-rest-framework.org/api-guide/viewsets/>`_ ).
-However, as part of the development of Telegram bots, TelegaViewSet has some special features:
+TelegramViewSet has quite a lot in common with Viewset analogs tailored for WEB development (for example, `django-rest-framework viewsets <https://www.django-rest-framework.org/api-guide/viewsets/>`_ ).
+However, as part of the development of Telegram bots, TelegramViewSet has some special features:

 1. An unusual way to create elements;